 When is the last time I just simply posted the sketches I did on the day?
 Well, I think it is about time I started doing that again.
 So…

 I didn’t do any sketching for myself during the last two days while teaching and I have had a HUGE week… so although I was really tired I wanted to wind down before hitting the sack.
 Remember the days of the Friday night Baroque?
 Well last night I just had the urge for a small dose of Palladio.
 I just started looking through a couple of my Palladio books to satisfy this particular ‘architecture moment’.
-And guess what? – my sketchbook and paints somehow came out and I ended up filling a double page spread.

 I worked in an architect’s office in Crows Nest for many years and saw this Greek Orthodox Church every morning as I pulled into the back lane to get to the office.
 I said to myself often “I really must sketch it one day” but the thought of sitting on the street corner making a spectacle of myself while people I knew drove past put me off a little.
 Yes, these fears worry me at times too – I am not so fearless as you all think I am!

 Today I had a few chores and parked my car in the perfect spot for a little comfort sketching from the driver’s seat.
 I was in a “out of control with my wetness” mood and even though I knew I had to be careful about preserving those whites… somehow I totally lost it! (the white that is)